VincentCoulombe/precision_track/configs/README.md

 ---

-# 2. Training parameters, directories and paths
+# 2. General directories and paths

-### These parameters tell PrecisionTrack where your dataset is located and how training should run.

 - **metainfo**
   A small python file that describes your species: names of keypoints, skeleton shape, etc. Please refer to our [metadata guide](https://github.com/VincentCoulombe/precision_track/tree/main/configs/metadata) for more details.

+---

+# 3. Training parameters, directories and paths

+### These parameters tell PrecisionTrack where your dataset is located and how training should run.

 - **dataset_name**
   The label that will appear in logs and created sub-directories under the `precision_track/work_dir/training_runs` and `precision_track/work_dir/testing_runs` directories.
 Namely, the training logs and testing metrics will be saved there.